By: Gwen Spector BSN, RN, COCN, Sarah Cannon Nurse Navigator, Complex GI Cancer, Sarah Cannon Cancer Institute at

 A cancer diagnosis is frightening and overwhelming.
 Often people are stuck, paralyzed with fear and forced to make life-changing decisions; they don't know where or how to start.
 If you were on the road, you would need your GPS to help you get back on the right route.
 In cancer care, that's exactly what oncology nurse navigators help you do.

 Sarah Cannon nurse navigators navigate or guide patients along their entire cancer journey.
 Navigators help make that journey smoother by filling in some of the cracks in the often disconnected healthcare system.
 Navigators are a consistent point of contact for patients and families.

 There are many ways navigators can help patients:

 - Identify and help remove barriers or obstacles that may prevent patients from getting to where they need to go or that may delay how fast they get there.
 In cancer care, getting diagnostic testing and treatment within a certain period of time is extremely important.
 Sometimes people struggle getting to appointments because they don't have transportation or can't afford the copays for the visit.
 Navigators work with patients to help them find assistance so they can get to their scheduled appointments.

-- Direct patients on how to get on the correct pathway and stay on course, redirecting them when needed .
+- Direct patients on how to get on the correct pathway and stay on course, redirecting them when needed.
 Navigators help patients follow the doctor's recommended treatment plan or pathway.
-They can remind them of appointments, answer and clarify questions, and make sure patients understand their care plan.
+They can remind them of appointments, answer and clarify questions, and make sure patients understand their plan of care.
 They also empower patients to talk with their physicians about any concerns or thoughts they have on their treatment.

 - Educate patients about their journey: what to expect and how to deal with the bumps in the road.
 Navigators educate patients about many topics such as treatments, side effects, and ways to identify and prevent problems.
 They provide educational materials and resource links for reference and further learning.